A. E. Stallings: Background

-Stallings was born and raised in Decatur, Georgia and studied classics at the University of Georgia (A.B., 1990) and the University of Oxford (MSt in Latin Literature, 1991, Lady Margaret Hall).
+Stallings was born and raised in Decatur, Georgia and studied classics at the University of Georgia (A.B., 1990) and Lady Margaret Hall, Oxford (MSt in Latin Literature, 1991).
 She is an editor with the Atlanta Review.
-In 1999, Stallings moved to Athens, Greece and has lived there ever since.
-She is the Poetry Program Director of the Athens Centre.

-She is married to John Psaropoulos, who was the editor of the Athens News.
+In 1999, Stallings moved to Athens, Greece.
+She is the Poetry Program Director of the Athens Centre and teaches regularly at the Sewanee Summer Writers' Workshop and the West Chester University Poetry Conference.
+She is married to the journalist John Psaropoulos.